Published:

 Buy Sue Lewis Chocolatier here

 Maleny Chocolate Company is a top Australian provider that churns out a choice product by hand.
-Staying true to its core principles, the brand never uses artificial flavourings or vegetable oils, using only the best Belgian chocolate couverture for their bars before loading them generously toppings and wrapping them up.
-You won’t find any fake compound chocolate and definitely no preservatives or artificial flavours either.
-Best eaten fresh, and quickly!
+Staying true to its core principles, the brand never uses artificial flavourings or vegetable oils.
+It uses only the best Belgian chocolate couverture for its bars before loading them generously with toppings and wrapping them up.
+You won’t find any fake compound chocolate, and definitely no preservatives or artificial flavours, either.
+It’s best eaten fresh and quickly!

 Address: Rainforest Plaza, Unit 4/43 Maple St, Maleny QLD 4552